-Name, Address, and Age Position(s) Held with the Fund Term of Office and Length of Time Served Principal Occupation(s) During Past Five Years Number of Affiliated Funds Overseen Public Directorships Heydi Cuadrado Assistant Assistant Director of UBS Trust Company since March Not applicable None (42) Vice Vice 2012.
-Trader and Assistant Portfolio President President Manager for UBS Asset Managers of Puerto since 2019 Rico since 2008.
-Gustavo Romañach (48) Assistant Assistant Director of UBS Asset Managers of Puerto Not applicable None Vice Vice Rico since 2013; Associate Director Portfolio President President analyst & trader of UBS Asset Managers of since 2019 Puerto Rico since 2009; Assistant Vice- President of UBS Asset Managers of PR since 2003.
+Name, Address, and Age Position(s) Held with the Fund Term of Office and Length of Time Served Principal Occupation(s) During Past Five Years Number of Affiliated Funds Overseen Public Directorships Gustavo Romañach (49) Assistant Vice Assistant Vice Director of UBS Asset Managers of Puerto Rico since 2013; Associate Director Portfolio Not applicable None President President analyst & trader of UBS Asset Managers of rresident since 2019 Puerto Rico since 2009; Assistant Vice- President of UBS Asset Managers of PR since 2003.

-- The address of each Director and officer is UBS Trust Company of Puerto Rico, American International Plaza Tenth Floor, 250 Muñoz Rivera Avenue, San Juan, Puerto Rico 00918. - Each Director holds his or her office from the time of their election and qualification until the election meeting for the year in which his or her term expires and until his or her successor shall have been elected and shall have qualified, or until his or her death, or until December 31 of the year in which he or she shall have reached eighty-five years of age, or until he or she shall have resigned or been removed.
+- The address of each Director and officer is UBS Trust Company of Puerto Rico, American International Plaza Tenth Floor, 250 Muñoz Rivera Avenue, San Juan, Puerto Rico 00918. - \\ Each Director holds his or her office from the time of their election and qualification until the election meeting for the year in which his or her term expires and until his or her successor shall have been elected and shall have qualified, or until his or her death, or until December 31 of the year in which he or she shall have reached eighty-five years of age, or until he or she shall have resigned or been removed.
 Each Officer is annually elected by and serves at the pleasure of the Board of Directors. - The Affiliated Funds consist of GNMA & US Government Target Maturity Fund for Puerto Rico Residents, Inc.; Multi-Select Securities Fund for Puerto Rico Residents; Short Term Investment Fund for Puerto Rico Residents, Inc.; Tax Free Fund for Puerto Rico Residents, Inc.; Tax Free Fund II for Puerto Rico Residents, Inc.; Tax Free Target Maturity Fund for Puerto Rico Residents, Inc.; Tax-Free Fixed Income Fund for Puerto Rico Residents, Inc.; Tax-Free Fixed Income Fund II for Puerto Rico Residents, Inc.; Tax-Free Fixed Income Fund III for Puerto Rico Residents, Inc.; Tax-Free Fixed Income Fund IV for Puerto Rico Residents, Inc.; Tax-Free Fixed Income Fund V for Puerto Rico Residents, Inc.; Tax-Free Fixed Income Fund VI for Puerto Rico Residents, Inc.; Tax-Free High Grade Portfolio Bond Fund for Puerto Rico Residents, Inc.; Tax-Free High Grade Portfolio Bond Fund II for Puerto Rico Residents, Inc.; Tax-Free High Grade Portfolio Target Maturity Fund for Puerto Rico Residents, Inc.; U.S. Monthly Income Fund for Puerto Rico Residents, Inc.; and US Mortgage-Backed & Income Fund for Puerto Rico Residents, Inc. (the "UBS Family of Funds"); and Puerto Rico Residents Tax-Free Fund, Inc.; Puerto Rico Residents Tax-Free Fund Inc. II; Puerto Rico Residents Tax-Free Fund III, Inc.; Puerto Rico Residents Tax-Free Fund IV, Inc.; Puerto Rico Residents Tax-Free Fund V, Inc.; Puerto Rico Residents Tax-Free Fund VI, Inc..; and Puerto Rico Residents Bond Fund I (the "Co-Advised Family of Funds," and together with the UBS Family of Funds, the "Affiliated Funds").
 The UBS Family of Funds is managed by UBS Asset Managers of Puerto Rico, a division of UBS Trust Company of Puerto Rico.
-The Co-Advised Family of Funds is co-advised by UBS Asset Managers of Puerto RIco and Popular Asset Management, a division of Banco Popular de Puerto Rico.
+The Co-Advised Family of Funds is co-advised by UBS Asset Managers of Puerto Rico and Popular Asset Management, a division of Banco Popular de Puerto Rico.
 Messrs.
-Nido and Pellot and Ms. Perez serve on the Board of Directors of each of the investment companies comprising the UBS Family of Funds. - Considered an "Interested Director" of the Fund as that term is defined in Section 2(a)(19) of the 1940 Act as a result of his employment as an officer of the Fund, the Fund's investment adviser, or an affiliate thereof.
+Nido and Pellot and Ms. Perez also serve on the Board of Directors of each of the investment companies comprising the Co-Advised Family of Funds. - \\\\ Considered an "Interested Director" of the Fund as that term is defined in Section 2(a)(19) of the 1940 Act as a result of his employment with, the Fund's investment adviser, or an affiliate thereof. - \\\\\ Mr. Arias retired from his position as Senior Executive Vice President effective on September 30, 2023.